 Week 10 - Religion and the Arts.

 Religion and the Arts: Perceiving the Sacred in the Profane.
-Consider the arts of the Tibetan Buddhist Monks.
+The art of Christianity.

 Week 11 - The History of Religion in the Ancient Mediterranean World.